Nazjir Held

-Nazjir Held (born 2 September 2005) is a Curaçaoan professional footballer who plays as a defender for Eerste Divisie side Jong FC Utrecht.
+Nazjir Held (born 2 September 2005) is a Curaçaoan professional footballer who plays as a defender for club RKC Waalwijk.

 Career

 Born in Curaçao, Held started playing football at the Curaçao club Excellence.
-In 2015, he moved to the Netherlands and played in the youth academy of FC Utrecht after being identified as a nine year-old.
+In 2015, he moved to the Netherlands and played in the youth academy of FC Utrecht after being identified as a nine-year-old.

 He scored his first goal in the Eerste Divisie for Jong FC Utrecht on 25 August 2023 against VVV Venlo.
 He signed a new three-year professional contract with the club in September 2023.

-He made his debut in the Eredivisie for FC Utrecht on 7 April 2024 in an 3-2 away win against SC Heerenveen.
+He made his debut in the Eredivisie for FC Utrecht on 7 April 2024 in an 3–2 away win against SC Heerenveen.

+On 2 September 2025, Held signed a four-year contract with RKC Waalwijk.